Responsible Finance Forum 2010 | Berlin

-The first Responsible Finance Forum (RFF I) was organized in January 2010 and, for the first time, it established an informal Community of Practice (COP) to improve cooperation and share expertise and knowledge on the emerging concept of responsible finance.
+The First Annual Responsible Finance Forum (RFF I) was held in January 2010 in Berlin.
+The Forum established the first-of-a-kind Community of Practice to improve cooperation, share expertise and knowledge on the emerging concept of responsible finance.
 The Community of Practice aimed to be an informal community of investors, donors, microfinance asset managers, financial service providers, practitioners and experts on financial services, sharing a common vision for a fair and customer-centric delivery of financial services.

 What Are Some of the Trends in Developing and Emerging Markets?

 - Strengthening of national financial sector regulatory regimes for consumer protection–often a combination of regulatory and industry self-regulation approaches–in both developing and developed countries and the emerging microfinance regulation to protect the poor and vulnerable groups.